The DEI and Mental Health Connection (and Why It Matters)

 Monitor your work culture and engagement to find red flags and early warning signs.
 If you see a team’s morale dropping rapidly, you can take preventive steps to alleviate the problem before it becomes a bigger issue.

 Mental health evolves over time.
-Your workforce might be trotting along happy now, only to face severe problems with changing economic trends or global viruses.
+Your workforce might be trotting along happy now, only to face severe problems with changing economic trends or political issues.
 Regularly use employee feedback tools, such as employee engagement surveys, and pulse surveys to track engagement and use the insights to inform your DEI program.

 Improve DEI and Mental Health With Recognition